 Research

-Exoplanets exhibit a fascinating diversity: from small, rocky worlds to giant gaseous planets.
-We are only beginning to understand their formation, atmospheres and climates, but we already have to admit that the galaxy harbors much more diversity than we know from our own solar system.
+Exoplanets exhibit a fascinating diversity: from small, rocky worlds to giant, gaseous planets.
+We are only beginning to understand their formation, atmospheres, and climates, but we already have to admit that the galaxy harbors much more diversity than we know from our own solar system.
+With my work, I want to deepen our understanding of exoplanet atmospheres.
+I'm especially interested in cloud formation, disequilibrium chemistry, and the climate of exoplanets.

 First author publications